HIST 270: History of China

 • 266: Sima clan replaces Wei, founds Jin

-• 280: Jin conquers Wu → reunification
+• 280: Jin conquers Wu — first reunification since Han

-• 291–306: War of Eight Princes
+• 291–306: War of Eight Princes — 15 years of civil war

-• 316: Western Jin collapses; north lost
+• 316: Western Jin collapses; north lost; court flees south

-The Nine Rank System
+When the Educated Give Up: The Nine Rank System

 Original Intent

-• Identify talent
+• Identify local talent efficiently

-• Rank by ability
+• Rank candidates 1–9 by ability

-• Connect court to locals
+• Connect court to regions

 What It Became

-• Elites control evaluations
+• Great families control evaluations

 The Seven Sages of the Bamboo Grove

-• "Study of Mysterious" (xuanxue): Laozi/Zhuangzi themes
+• "Study of Mysterious" (xuanxue): Laozi & Zhuangzi themes

-• "If state is insane, live truthfully."
+"If the state is insane, live truthfully."

 Wang Xizhi: Civilization Through Style

-• 4th century calligrapher, "Sage of Calligraphy"
+• 4th-century calligrapher — "Sage of Calligraphy"

-• Calligraphy becomes elite competition + self-cultivation
+• Calligraphy becomes elite competition and self-cultivation

 Closing: The Refugee Generation